jlanga/mPuma-Galaxy/README.md

 Funding
 -------

-Mikel Egaña Aranguren is funded by the Marie Curie Cofund programme (FP7) of the European Union through the UPM (Spain).
+Mikel Egaña Aranguren is funded by the Marie Curie Cofund programme (FP7) of the European Union through the UPM (Spain) and the Genomic Resources Group (http://www.genomic-resources.eu/) of the University of Basque Country (UPV/EHU).